defi-wonderland/handbook/sites/aztec/docs/stack/private-state/private-kernel.md

 The hand-off is built around the two main buckets of data produced by the Tail Kernel: `nonRevertibleAccumulatedData` and `revertibleAccumulatedData`.
 The public execution environment processes these in distinct phases:

 1.  **Non-Revertible Phase**: First, the simulator processes all `nonRevertibleAccumulatedData`.
 This includes inserting the core transaction nullifier, along with any other side effects (note hashes, nullifiers) that *must* be included on-chain, regardless of what happens in the public domain.
 These actions are final.
+In practice, this phase also locks/escrows the transaction fee payment so the sequencer is guaranteed to be paid even if later public execution reverts; the actual deduction/settlement is finalized in the Teardown phase.

 2.  **Public Setup**: The simulator executes the public functions enqueued for the "setup" phase of the transaction.
 These are for pre-transaction logic that should also not be reverted.